Obi’s Claim that A Candidate Must Get 25% of FCT Votes to Become President Is Fallacious —Tribunal | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Obi’s Claim that A Candidate Must Get 25% of FCT Votes to Become President Is Fallacious —Tribunal

-The Punch newspaper reports that the Presidential Election Petitions Tribunal sitting in Abuja has ruled that the entire petition filed by the Labour Party (LP) and its candidate in the 2023 presidential election, Peter Obi, against the acclaimed winner of the election, Bola Ahmed Tinubu of the All Progressives Congress (APC), was clearly based on rhetoric.
+As reported by the Abuja-based newspaper Punch, the Presidential Election Petitions Tribunal found that the entire petition filed by the Labour Party (LP) and its candidate in the 2023 presidential election, Peter Obi, against the acclaimed winner of the election, Bola Ahmed Tinubu of the All Progressives Congress (APC), was clearly based on rhetoric.

-While delivering judgment on the petition, Justice Haruna Tsammani, who led the panel of judges, specifically described one of the key claims in the LP’s petition—the 25 percent of total votes cast in the Federal Capital Territory (FCT) requirement to be declared president—as fallacious and incredibly ridiculous.
+Justice Haruna Tsammani, who presided over the panel of judges, dismissed a central argument advanced by the LP in its petition—that a candidate must receive 25 percent of the vote in the Federal Capital Territory (FCT) before being declared president—as “fallacious and incredibly ridiculous” in delivering the panel’s ruling.

-“The argument of LP lawyer that the 2nd respondent ought not to have been declared winner because he did not score 25 percent in the FCT is fallacious and incredibly ridiculous.”
+Legal representation for the LP argues that the second respondent shouldn’t have been proclaimed victor since he didn’t score 25% or higher on the FCT.
+This is an absurd and unconvincing argument.

-Some of the other claims made by the LP and Obi in their petition were Tinubu’s incompetence to contest the election because of his forfeiture case in the United States of America and the failure of the Independent National Electoral Commission (INEC) to transmit results to the INEC Results Viewing portal (IReV) in real-time, among others.
+In their petition, the LP and Obi also argued that Tinubu was disqualified from running for office due to an ongoing forfeiture case in the United States and that the results weren’t being transmitted to the INEC Results Viewing Portal (IReV) in real time.

 )